conan-io/docs/reference/conanfile.rst

 .. note::

-   Remember that following semver, versions<1.0 (0.Y.Z) are considered unstable, so they will be included in the [requires] section as is, and influence the signature, forcing re-build of packages when upstream 0.Y.Z dependencies change, even for patches.
-Change it in your conan_info() method if you need.
+   Remember that, following semver, versions<1.0 (0.Y.Z) are considered to be unstable, so they will be included in the [requires] section as they are, and influence the signature, forcing re-build of packages when upstream 0.Y.Z dependencies change, even for patches.
+Change it in your conan_info() method if you need to.

 Other